 So, what are the key benefits of Dither when it comes to music production?
 Simple!

 90% of any digital audio that you listen to, such as a CD, is made up of 16-bit resolution.
-Yes, the digital audio could have been tracked or mixed at 24-bits, but it is more than likely that the end product will be 16-bit resolution, as this standard for a CD.
+Yes, the digital audio could have been tracked or mixed at 24 bits, but it is more than likely that the end product will be 16-bit resolution, as this is standard for a CD.
 This means that for music distribution purposes, your digital audio will need to be made up of 16 bits.
 And rather than hacking or chopping away at the excess bits, using Dither can fix the errors by rounding out the noise level.

 Dither is easy to use once you get the hang of it, and can change your mastering process for the better.
-It smooths out any quantization distortion, helping to remove any grainy sound from your audio, and helps to produce professional sounding audio!
+It smooths out any quantization distortion, helping to remove any grainy sound from your audio, and helps to produce professional-sounding audio!
 If you employ active listening, you may be able to notice differences in audio quality.

 Let’s break down some of the key Dither tips – including when not to Dither!

 - You should never Dither before converting to AAC or MP3.